nynymike/EvolveIp/docs/designdocument.md

 We have a list of Idp’s data as Json in Gluu Server as "saml_proxy" strategy.
 I’m able to get this data in passportjs.

-I need data/parameter in interception script  or passport to redirect the user to correct IDP Same thing once we stand on passport with the adfs data in json.
-How I would redirect user from where the request was initiated.
+1) Need data/parameter in interception script  or passport to redirect the user to correct IDP
+2) Once we stand on passport with the adfs data(json) after successfully loggedin in ADFS.
+How I would redirect user from where the request was originally initiated.